gargbruin/ECEM202A_Final_Project/README.md

 ![System Diagram](docs/png/technical_approach.png)

 ## Conclusion and Future Scope
 The recent advancements in machine learning can be applied to the very important field of Human Activity Recognition (HAR).
-In this project, we shown once such successful approach in applying deep learning to detect 4 different day-to-day activities (Walking, Sitting, Eating, Brushing Teeth).
+In this project, we have shown one such successful approach in applying deep learning to detect 4 different day-to-day activities (Walking, Sitting, Eating, Brushing Teeth).
 This work can be extended to include more activities by adding more sensors (such as heart-rate monitor) and by using new advancements in machine learning.